Emergency Withdrawals

 1. Manager repayments - Managers naturally repay debt over time

-2. Auto-Deleveraging (ADL) - Vault's ADL Manager can force-close positions to free liquidity
+2. Auto-Deallocating (ADA) - Vault's ADA Manager can force-close positions to free liquidity

 When Withdrawals Fail